 "Any individual conducting human-subjects research at SVSU will have successfully completed an approved training program in the responsible conduct of human research prior to engaging in any such research."—SVSU IRB Policy & Procedures Manual

-Most investigators should complete either the "Biomedical Research Investigators" or the "Social & Behavioral Research Investigators" curriculum.
+Most investigators should complete either the "Biomedical Research Investigators" or the "Social & Behavioral Research Investigators" curriculum, depending on the type of research conducted (click How to access Basic and Refresher Courses in CITI (18kB) to learn how to access courses required for IRB review).
 Investigators who are conducting FDA research should also complete "Good Clinical Practice" curriculum.
-Additional curricula, such as "Students conducting no more than minimal research" and "Research with data or laboratory specimens only" might be useful for introducing students to ethical research issues, but do not qualify as sufficient training for human-subjects research.
+Additional curricula, such as "Students conducting no more than minimal research" and "Research with data or laboratory specimens only" might be useful for introducing students to ethical research issues, but do not qualify as sufficient training for human-subjects research undergoing IRB review.
 Those who wish to know more about the IRB, are contemplating serving on the IRB, or are actively serving on the IRB should complete the "IRB Members" curriculum.

-To comply with America Competes Act effective January 4, 2010, all applications submitted to federal agencies must certify that all undergraduate and graduate students supported by that grant will successfully complete training for Responsible Conduct of Research (RCR).
-SVSU subscribes to CITI at the University of Miami, a program that has training modules by discipline on-line.
-Once the training is complete, a certificate will be sent to the Sponsored Programs office for record retention, who will send a pdf copy to the trainee.
-The main webpage for CITI can be accessed at www.citiprogram.org .
+To comply with America Competes Act effective January 4, 2010, all applications submitted to federal agencies for funding must certify that all undergraduate and graduate students supported by that grant will successfully complete training for Responsible Conduct of Research (RCR).
+RCR training is available at www.citiprogram.org .

 Memo to SVSU's (76kB) research community from the Provost and Vice President Academic Affairs.